winonecheng/restaurant-review-system/README.md

    docker run -d -p 8000:8000 -v $(pwd)/data:/app/data restaurant-review-system
    ```
    This mounts a local `data` directory to `/app/data` in the container, where SQLite database will be stored.
-4. The API will be available at http://localhost:8000
-5. Create a superuser in the Docker container:
+ˋ.
+Create a superuser in the Docker container:
    ```
    docker exec -it $(docker ps -q --filter ancestor=restaurant-review-system) python manage.py createsuperuser
    ```

-> **Note:** Mounting a volume for the SQLite database ensures your data persists even when the container is stopped or removed.
-Make sure your Django settings are configured to store the database file in the `/app/data` directory.

 ## API Documentation